Pet Dental Care – They Have Teeth, Too!

 If periodontal disease is allowed to progress untreated, it can even cause damage to your pet’s kidneys, liver and heart, since bacteria spread throughout the body in the bloodstream.

-Dr. Debbie and Dr. Katie offer regular dental exams and can provide regular progress reports on your pet’s dental health.
+Dr. Debbie and Dr. Rachel offer regular dental exams and can provide regular progress reports on your pet’s dental health.

 During a pet dental exam, our vets look for:

 - Loose, broken or missing teeth

 - Oral lesions or growths

 Taking good care of your pet’s teeth at home can be as simple as following three steps: